a-rich/DJ-Tools/README.md

 * `DOWNLOAD_EXCLUDE_DIRS`: the list of paths to folders (relative to the `DJ Music` folder on your `USB_PATH`) that should NOT be downloaded from the `beatcloud` when running the `download_music` sync operation
 * `DOWNLOAD_INCLUDE_DIRS`: the list of paths to folders (relative to the `DJ Music` folder on your `USB_PATH`) that should exclusively be downloaded from the `beatcloud` when running the `download_music` sync operation
 * `DOWNLOAD_MUSIC`: sync remote beatcloud to "DJ Music" folder
+* `DOWNLOAD_SPOTIFY`: if this is set to the name of a playlist (present in `spotify_playlists.yaml`), then the only Beatcloud tracks present in this playlist will be downloaded
 * `DOWNLOAD_XML`: sync remote XML of `IMPORT_USER` to parent of `XML_PATH`
 * `DRYRUN`: show `aws s3 sync` command output without running
 * `IMPORT_USER`: the username of a fellow `beatcloud` user (as present in `registered_users.yaml`) from whose Rekordbox XML you are importing tracks